Steve Dalkowski: Baseball career

-Playing under Earl Weaver
+Playing under Earl Weaver (1959, 1962 to 1964)

 Earl Weaver managed Dalkowski with the Aberdeen Pheasants in 1959 and for several years with the Elmira Pioneers.

+In 1959, Dalkowski played under future Hall of Fame manager Earl Weaver in Aberdeen.
+He played for Weaver again in the 1960s for the Orioles' Single-A (1962) and then Double-A (1963 to 1964) affiliate, the Elmira Pioneers, in Elmira, New York.

+It has been reported that Dalkowski's pitching significantly improved under Weaver's guidance in 1962.
+The Orioles, under Paul Richards, had given all of the players in their organization IQ tests.
+It was discovered that Dalkowski had a lower than normal IQ.
+In another telling, it was Weaver who had Dalkowski take an intelligence test along with the team's most intelligent player (Mickey McGuire), for comparison.
+Weaver later said that Dalkowski scored in the lowest percentile of all the people who had taken that intelligence test.
+There is speculation that Dalkowski had a learning disability or behavioral disorder, but it is unquestioned that by this point in his life Dalkowski suffered from alcoholism.
+(Weaver himself had difficulties during his lifetime because of his own abuse of alcohol.)

-During the 1960s under Earl Weaver, then the manager for the Orioles' Double-A affiliate in Elmira, New York, Dalkowski's game began to show improvement.
-Weaver had given all of the players an IQ test and discovered that Dalkowski had a lower than normal IQ.
-Weaver believed that Dalkowski had experienced such difficulty keeping his game under control because he did not have the mental capacity.
-Weaver kept things simple for Dalkowski, telling him to only throw the fastball and a slider, and to just aim the fastball down the middle of the plate.
+Weaver reportedly believed that Dalkowski had experienced so much difficulty keeping his pitches under control because he did not have the mental capacity to weigh too many factors while pitching.
+Weaver made things simpler for Dalkowski by telling him to only throw the fastball and a slider, and to just aim the fastball down the middle of the plate.
 This allowed Dalkowski to concentrate on just throwing the ball for strikes.
 Weaver knew that Dalkowski's fastball was practically unhittable no matter where it was in the strike zone, and if Dalkowski missed his target, he might end up throwing it on the corners for a strike anyway.